USS Ranger (1777): Continental Navy

-After fitting out, she sailed for France on November 1, 1777, carrying dispatches telling of General Burgoyne's surrender to the commissioners in Paris.
+After fitting out, she sailed for France on 1 November 1777, carrying dispatches telling of General Burgoyne's surrender to the commissioners in Paris.
 On the voyage over, two British prizes were captured.
-Ranger arrived at Nantes, France, on December 2, where Jones sold the prizes and delivered the news of the victory at Saratoga to Benjamin Franklin.
-On February 14, 1778, Ranger received a nine-gun salute to the new American flag, the "Stars and Stripes" from the ship of the line Robuste, under Lamotte-Picquet, at Quiberon Bay.
-This was the first salute from a warship and, the second to an American fighting vessel by a foreign power (the first salute was received by Andrew Doria when on November 16, 1776 she arrived at St. Eustatius and the Dutch island returned her 11-gun salute).
+Ranger arrived at Nantes, France, on 2 December, where Jones sold the prizes and delivered the news of the victory at Saratoga to ambassador Benjamin Franklin.
+On 14 February 1778, Ranger received a nine-gun salute to the new American flag, the "Stars and Stripes" from the ship of the line Robuste, under Lamotte-Picquet, at Quiberon Bay.
+This was the first salute from a warship and, the second to an American fighting vessel by a foreign power (the first salute was received by Andrew Doria when on 16 November 1776 she arrived at St. Eustatius and the Dutch island returned her 11-gun salute).

-Ranger sailed from Brest April 10, 1778, for the Irish Sea and four days later captured brigantine "Dolphin" between the Scilly Isles and Cape Clear and scuttled it.
+Ranger sailed from Brest 10 April 1778, for the Irish Sea and four days later captured the brigantine "Dolphin" between the Scilly Isles and Cape Clear and scuttled it.
 On 16 April, she took ship "Lord Chatham" 5 leagues from Cape Clear and sent her to Brest, France.
 On the 19th sunk a Scottish coastal schooner in the Mull of Galloway.
-On the 20th sunk a sloop.
-Captain Jones led a raid on the English port of Whitehaven, April 23, spiking the guns of the fortress, but failing in his attempt to burn the ships in the harbor.
+On the 20th sunk a sloop.Captain Jones led a raid on the English port of Whitehaven, 23 April, spiking the guns of the fortress, but failing in his attempt to burn the ships in the harbor.
 Sailing across the bay to St. Mary's Isle, Scotland, the American captain planned to seize the Earl of Selkirk and hold him as a hostage and use him to make several political demands.
 However, since the Earl was absent, the plan failed.
 Several Royal Navy vessels were searching for Ranger, and Captain Jones sailed across the North Channel to Carrickfergus, Ireland, to induce HMS Drake of 14 guns, to come out and fight.
 Drake came out slowly against the wind and tide, and, after an hour's battle, the battered Drake struck her colors, with eight sailors being killed in action during the engagement on the 24th.
 Later on the same day she captured the brigantine "Patience".
-Having made temporary repairs, and with a prize crew on Drake, Ranger continued around the west coast of Ireland, capturing a lone storeship, and arrived at Brest with her prizes on May 8.
+Having made temporary repairs, and with a prize crew on Drake, Ranger continued around the west coast of Ireland, capturing a lone storeship, and arrived at Brest with her prizes on 8 May.